Get Help Today(877) 648-4288

-What Are the Effects of Using Fentanyl?
+What Are the Effects Of Using Fentanyl?

 Fentanyl is among the most potent prescription Opioids available for the clinical treatment of pain today.
-It is also one of the most powerful illicitly-manufactured synthetic Opioids currently sold on the streets.
+It is also one of the most powerful illicitly-manufactured Opioids currently sold on the streets.
 The strength of the effects of Fentanyl (both legal and illegal variations) depend on multiple factors of the person using it, including:

 - Weight and health